Shermayster/udacity-superDuperDrive/starter/cloudstorage/README.md

 Your tech lead trusts you to do a good job, but testing is important whether you're an excel number-cruncher or a full-stack coding superstar!
 The QA team at Super*Duper*Drive carries out extensive user testing.
 Still, your tech lead wants you to write some simple Selenium tests to verify user-facing functionality and prove that your code is feature-complete before the testers get their hands on it.

 1. Write tests for user signup, login, and unauthorized access restrictions.
- - Write a test that verifies that an unauthorized user can only access the login and signup pages.
+ - Write a test that verifies that an unauthorized user can only access the login and signup com.udacity.jwdnd.course1.cloudstorage.pages.
  - Write a test that signs up a new user, logs in, verifies that the home page is accessible, logs out, and verifies that the home page is no longer accessible.